Lone palm, Daulatkhan, Bhola Island, Bangladesh, (2017), from future Scenarios by Lena Dobrowolska & Teo Ormond-Skeaping

 Rebecca Thissen

-Rebecca Thissen is Climate justice policy officer at CNCD-11.11.11 (National centre of development cooperation in Belgium).
-Her responsibilities include the development of reports and policy briefs, advocacy and campaigning, communication, and media work.
-She has overseen advocacy and research on a wide range of topics such as the nexus between Human rights and climate change, international climate finance, and Loss & Damage.
-As an example, in 2022, she was appointed as technical expert to support Wallonia in its commitment to finance Loss & Damage.
-She works closely with Global South partners to build campaigns and strategies, especially around the COPs.
+Since September 2023, Rebecca has been the Global Lead of Multilateral process at Climate Action International (CAN-I).
+She is working on the transversal issue of transforming the financial system, both inside and outside the UNFCCC and follows other multilateral processes closely to ensure that climate justice and equity are part of the agenda.
+She was previously a climate justice policy officer at CNCD-11.11.11 (National Centre of Development Cooperation in Belgium).
+There, she was, among other things, appointed as a technical expert to support Wallonia in its commitment to finance Loss and Damage.
+She worked closely with Global South partners to build campaigns and strategies, especially around the COPs.
 Rebecca has been attending COPs every year since 2018 as a member of the official Belgian delegation to the UNFCCC.
 This experience made her an expert in climate negotiations and made her understand the importance of civil society within them.

 Adelle Thomas

-Dr. Adelle Thomas is Senior Fellow of the Climate Change Adaptation and Resilience Research Centre at University of The Bahamas and Caribbean Science Lead with Climate Analytics.
+Dr. Adelle Thomas is the adaptation Lead at the Natural Resources Defence Council and the vice-chair of the IPCC’s Working Group II.
 As a human-environment geographer, her research has focused on adaptation, loss and damage and vulnerability of Small Island Developing States (SIDS) to climate change.
 Dr. Thomas has worked for over fifteen years on intersections between climate change adaptation, disaster risk management and sustainable development.
 She has authored a variety of academic publications and has also served as a Lead Author on several Intergovernmental Panel on Climate Change (IPCC) reports including the Special Report on Global Warming of 1.5C, the Fifth Assessment Report and the Sixth Assessment Report, focusing on key risks across regions and sectors and limits to adaptation.

 Lien Vandamme